hady-z14/Codeblock-IDE/README.md

 ## Feedback

-*If You Want any help, compose a telegram message to The Codeblock channel [Telegram](https://t.me/+7UIMimMknos1MmJk)
+*If You Want any help, compose a telegram message to the Codeblock channel [Telegram](https://t.me/+7UIMimMknos1MmJk) Or tell us ideas on the Codeblock ideas channel [Telegram](https://t.me/+scMZsqWGiUwzNDRk)
 ## Bundled Extensions
 Codeblock IDE includes built-in extensions in the [extensions](extensions) folder, including grammars and snippets for many languages.
 Extensions that provide rich language support (code completion, Go to Definition) for a language have the suffix `language-features`.
 For example, the `json` extension provides coloring for `JSON` and the `json-language-features` extension provides rich language support for `JSON`.